denten-books/plain-text/5-surface.md

 drum to a fast one, and from drum and tape to paper.
 Where on paper the inscription remained visible in circulation, it now disappeared from view soon after key press.
 Submerged beneath a facade of opaque oxide, inscriptions thickened and stratified.
-Electromagnetic storage heralded the era of laminate textuality.
-Where in the first stage of our history machine and human languages intertwined in perforation, in the second stage the mixture fractured and passed out of sight.
+Where in the first stage of our history machine and human languages intertwined, the mixture fractured and passed out of sight in the second, heralding the era of *laminate textuality*.

 ## C. Restored Sight